Register and information guidelines – consultation paper

 This guidance sets out key, high-level, principles-based considerations that providers should remain mindful of in their planning during the COVID-19 recovery period.

-TEQSA has published a summary of its regulatory decisions from 1 July to 30 September 2018.
+TEQSA has published a summary of its regulatory decisions from 1 October until 31 December 2020.

-TEQSA has published a summary of its regulatory decisions from 1 April to 30 June 2018.
+TEQSA has published a summary of its regulatory decisions from 1 July to 30 September 2020.

 The Register Guidelines is a legislative instrument that sets out the information that TEQSA must enter on the National Register in respect of each registered higher education provider.